kebedemeron905/ERPtoATP/Documentation.md

 ![Homepage](Images/image1.61.png) <br/>

 #### 1.7.3: Click on the Function icon to upload your custom script <br/>
-NOTE: Make sure your custom script is registered in OIC under Libraries first. <br/>
+NOTE: Make sure your custom script is registered in OIC under Libraries first.
+For instructions on how to register your custom script, refer to Section 1.13 at the end of this lab. <br/>

 ![Homepage](Images/image1.62.png) <br/>